SerhiyGuivan/structurify/README.md

 | `toArray` | O(n) (n: size of the stack) | O(n) (n: size of the stack) |

 ## Binary Tree
+A hierarchical structure where each node has at most two children.
+- Supports various tree traversal methods like level-order, in-order, pre-order, and post-order.
+- Crucial for applications requiring hierarchical data representation.

 ### `BinaryTree<T>`
-Binary Tree is a tree data structure in which each node has at most two children, referred to as the left child and the right child.

 #### Getters
 - `rootNode`: Accesses the root node of the binary tree.